AdguardTeam/AdGuardHome/README.md

 Now open the browser and navigate to http://localhost:3000/ to control your AdGuard Home service.

+### Running as a service

+You can register AdGuard Home as a system service on Windows, Linux/(systemd | Upstart | SysV), and OSX/Launchd.

+* `AdGuardHome -s install` - install AdGuard Home as a system service.
+* `AdGuardHome -s uninstall` - uninstalls the AdGuard Home service.
+* `AdGuardHome -s start` - starts the service.
+* `AdGuardHome -s stop` - stops the service.
+* `AdGuardHome -s restart` - restarts the service.
+* `AdGuardHome -s status` - shows the current service status.

 ### Command-line arguments

 Here is a list of all available command-line arguments.